GameDevBench: Evaluating Agentic Capabilities Through Game Development: Evaluation

 \subsection{Discussion of Results}

 We now discuss our findings from evaluating agents on \texttt{GameDevBench} (Table~\ref{tab:task_results}).

-\textbf{Game development proves challenging to even the most capable models and performance rapidly degrades when moving further from the frontier.} The largest models from three different commercial model families (GPT, Claude, and Gemini) achieve baseline performances of $34.1\%$, $39.4\%$, and $46.2\%$ respectively without additional multimodal feedback in their native agentic framework.
-Performance significantly degrades as we move further from the frontier. \texttt{Claude Haiku 4.5} solves $22.0\%$, \texttt{Kimi K2.5} solves $34.1\%$, and \texttt{Qwen3-Vl-235B-Instruct} proves almost completely incapable, solving only $8.3\%$ of tasks.
-In contrast, \texttt{Qwen3-Vl-235B-Instruct} solves $92\%$ of tasks in the frontend benchmark Design2Code~\citep{Si2024Design2CodeHFA}.
+\textbf{Game development proves challenging to even the most capable models and performance rapidly degrades when moving further from the frontier.} \model{GPT-5.4}, \model{Claude Sonnet 4.5}, and \model{Gemini 3 Pro} achieve baseline performances of $41.1\%$, $28.8\%$, and $50.1\%$ respectively without additional multimodal feedback in their native agentic harness.
+Performance significantly degrades as we move further from the frontier.
+Without multimodal support, \model{Claude Haiku 4.5} solves $13.8\%$, \model{Kimi K2.5} solves $18.9\%$, and \model{Qwen3.5-397B} solves only $5.4\%$ of tasks.
+In contrast, \model{Kimi K2.5} solves $91.3\%$ of tasks in the frontend benchmark Design2Code~\citep{Si2024Design2CodeHFA, benchlm_design2code_2026}, illustrating that strong open-weights multimodal performance on web UI tasks does not transfer to game development.
+Models struggle further on our \texttt{hard} subset of tasks which we discuss in more detail in Appendix~\ref{appendix:details}.

 \textbf{Agent performance differs significantly across skill and editor categories.} We observe a general trend where agents perform worse on tasks that are more multimodally demanding (Figure~\ref{fig:domain}).
-For skills, agents perform best at gameplay tasks (average success rate of $46.9\%$) and perform worst at 2D graphics and animation (average success rate of $31.62\%$) which require agents to understand images or other assets for animations and effects.
+For skills, agents perform best at gameplay logic tasks ($51.4\%$) and worst at 2D graphics and animation ($33.0\%$) and UI ($32.0\%$) tasks, which require agents to understand images or other assets for animations and effects.
+3D graphics ($38.4\%$) sit in between (scores are averages computed across the 8 agents in their native agentic harness with multimodal feedback enabled).
 Performance across editor categories is instead dependent on model capabilities.
-The four models that are best overall---\model{Gemini 3 Pro}, \model{Gemini 3 Flash}, \model{Claude Opus 4.5}, and \model{Claude Sonnet 4.5}---perform similarly on tasks regardless of the required editor type.
-However, \model{Claude Haiku 4.5}, \model{ChatGPT Codex 5.1}, and \model{Kimi K2.5} perform worse on tasks requiring the scene and contextual editors which are typically more multimodally demanding compared to scripting tasks.
+The models that achieve over 30\% \texttt{pass@1}---\model{GPT-5.4 Mini}, \model{GPT-5.4}, \model{Gemini 3 Pro}, \model{Gemini 3 Flash}, and \model{Claude Sonnet 4.5}---perform similarly on tasks regardless of the required editor type.
+However, \model{Claude Haiku 4.5}, \model{Kimi K2.5}, and \model{Qwen3.5-397B} perform worse on tasks requiring the scene and contextual editors which are typically more multimodally demanding compared to scripting tasks.